MapStory/mapstory-community/items/oauth.md

 to login again at the warper or the wiki.
 Current thinking is this would be with OAuth, but other options are fine as well.

+### Critical question

+* How to represent real names vs unique identifier

 ### Requirements